Ihtheram/CS_Study_Docs/Software Engineering/SDLC.md

 One example of a PaaS service is AWS Elastic Beanstalk.
 It simplifies the deployment and management of applications by providing a platform that automatically handles the underlying infrastructure, including capacity provisioning, load balancing, and automatic scaling.

-## Story telling Techniques

-### STAR
-The STAR technique is a structured approach to storytelling, particularly useful in interviews and professional settings.
-It stands for:

-**Situation**: Describe the context within which you performed a task or faced a challenge at work.

-**Task**: Explain the actual task or challenge that was involved.

-**Action**: Detail the specific actions you took to address the task or challenge.

-**Result**: Share the outcomes or results of your actions.

-Here’s how you can apply the STAR technique:

-**Situation**: Set the scene and give the necessary details of your example.

-**Task**: Describe what your responsibility was in that situation.

-**Action**: Explain the steps you took to address the task.

-**Result**: Conclude with the outcome of your actions.

-This method helps you create structured, concise, and engaging responses that demonstrate your skills and abilities effectively123.
-It’s particularly helpful when answering behavioral interview questions that begin with prompts like “Tell me about a time when…” or “Give me an example of a time when you…”.

-The STAR method ensures that your story has a clear flow and that it highlights your contributions and achievements.
-It’s a great way to illustrate your problem-solving skills, leadership qualities, teamwork, and other relevant competencies in a memorable and impactful way. 🌟